ElishaHarmison/Sudoku/README.md

 ---
 Whilst creating this project there were different issues that arose throughout that slowed down the development time at stages as they needed to be fixed.
 The games pages, grid layout and CSS styling were done initially and set out the layout for the rest of the coding.
 After this was complete the JavaScript needed to be created to be able to collect the user input and check it to the correct answers of the table and to provide them with a message on completion.

 The Main issue throughout this project was creating JavaScript that would take the users input from the input field within the grid.
-The first step complete allowed me to collect user input but didn't show an output of what the value they had input was.
-Instead of collecting user input per box and checking them individually, it was found that it would work if all of the users input were collected and checked against the correct answers for all of the missing squares.
+The first time attempting this allowed me to collect user input but didn't show what the value they had input was.
+Instead of collecting user input per box and checking them individually, it was found that it would work if all of the users input were collected and checked against the correct answers for all of the missing squares at the same time.
 This was the biggest issue through the project as multiple options were tried and tested but all of them failed until this option worked.

 Another issue was to find a way to make the correct answers go green and the incorrect ones to go red.
-Each way this was tried it was either changing the colour of the button text, rather than the text on button click; whilst also changing the colour test before being checked - making all the text green.
+Each way this was tried it was either changing the colour of the button text, rather than the text on button click; whilst also changing the colour of the text before being checked - making all the text green.

-  #### How overcome ####
-  ????

-### Future Additions ###
----

-There are other features that would have been added if there were more time, or less time was spent fixing the initial error.
-The extra features that would have been added, include:

-+ Green/Red colour changes
-+ Multiple levels - ranging difficulty
-+ Timer - how long does it take to complete?
-+ Save the users score each time they get it correct

-These features would be added to the game to enhance the interacitivity and personalisation each game would have.